soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ioxclient profiles create
     ```
     To verify the active profile, use `ioxclient profiles list`.
-2. Install the application using:
+2. Install the application by pointing to your locally stored package file:
     ```
     ioxclient app install CLEUAPP package.tar
     ```